 Secondly, trading with leverage is a two-edged sword and while it means you can earn more, it also means you can lose all your funds very fast.
 For that reason, it is important to use only funds you can afford to lose.
 I believe that the best approach when selecting the highest leverage forex broker is to look not only at the available leverage but also at the reputation that the broker has and at what fees they charge.

-If you want to trade with high leverage with a reputable broker that is regulated, you can look for an ASIC regulated broker.
-This Australian regulatory body allows to brokerage companies to offer high leverage (1:100, 1:200 or even 1:500) to their traders while providing a good background of a well-respected financial regulatory body.
-The second approach one can use is to trade with a broker that is running a couple of entities.
+Many traders who want to trade with high leverage often choose to trade with a broker that is running a couple of entities.
 For instance, they can run one which is regulated in the UK by the FCA that allows trading only with low leverage and one which is not regulated at all or in Seychelles (where traders can use high leverage).

-Highest Leverage Forex Brokers in Africa, Oceania, South/Central America & the Caribbean
+Highest Leverage Forex Brokers in Africa, Asia, Oceania, South/Central America & the Caribbean

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.